 You have an increased risk of Gilbert's syndrome if both of your parents carry the abnormal gene that causes the disorder.

 In particular, irinotecan (Camptosar), a cancer chemotherapy drug, can reach toxic levels if you have Gilbert's syndrome, causing severe diarrhea.
-The antiviral indinavir (Crixivan), which is used in people with HIV, may also cause complications in people with Gilbert's syndrome.
+Some protease inhibitors used to treat HIV cause elevated levels of bilirubin in people with Gilbert's syndrome.

 Preparing for your appointment